Saturday, 1 November 2014

 DIARY OF A TECHNOPHOBE

 The world has changed.
 Where once we exchanged numbers with the simplicity of pen and paper, now we're expected to engage in a digital dance that feels more like a tango with a machine than a human interaction.
 My mobile phone, a relic from the early 2000s, serves more as a reminder of simpler times than a tool for modern communication.
 Its lack of "smartness" is, paradoxically, my shield against the incessant beeps and buzzes of modern life.
+This transformation into a technophobe is not without its merits.
+There's a certain satisfaction in resisting the tide of progress, in choosing to live slightly out of step with the current.
+It's akin to listening to jazz in an age of electronica; there's beauty in the discordance, in the refusal to conform.

 Yet, as I ponder over my digital conundrums, I can't help but feel a pang of nostalgia for the days when technology was an aid, not a master.
 We've come to a point where our devices dictate our lives, where every moment not spent staring at a screen feels like time wasted.
 Perhaps my technophobia is not fear but a longing for a time when life was less about connectivity and more about connection.
 In this digital dystopia, I stand as a quaint figure, perhaps anachronistic, but with a silent plea for a return to the simplicity of human interaction over the complexity of human-technology interaction.

 May we all find our way back to a world where technology serves us, not the other way around.